How to Remove Dried Paint Stains from Jeans?

 That way, you can quickly fix the stain instead of spending precious time running back to the store.

-3- Try Glycerin: After everything else tend to fail
+3- Try Glycerin: After everything fail

 Let’s say the oil solvent did not work, and you do not want to risk using chemical paint removers on your lucky pair of jeans.